Dev-Ritchie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-if creates a sctipt that prints hello_user inputing the name of the user
+it creates a scriot that prints hello user with the user name inputed there